microsoft/fabricrealtimelab/modules/module10c.md

 * (Bronze) raw_stocks_data: the raw, per second feed of every stock symbol
 * (Gold) fact_stocks_daily_prices: a daily look at the high/low/close prices

-The problem with the fact table, despite being highly curated data, is that tha data is a little *too curated* to evaluate the model performance, as it only contains summarized daily data.
+The problem with the fact table, despite being highly curated data, is the data is a little *too curated* to evaluate the model performance, as it only contains summarized daily data.
 The raw_stocks_data is *not curated enough* -- containing data points for every second is too much data.

 There are two ways to accomplish this task.
 One method is to build additional curated tables that store the data at the needed depth.
 This is an ideal approach, and indeed, is one of the reasons medallion architecture is so useful: it offers the flexibility to model the data in many different ways to suit changing busines requirements.
+In this approach, the data is cleansed and summarized into the silver level, which could then be summarized for our fact tables at the gold level:

 ```mermaid
 flowchart LR